 (1) In this section —

-“seized” means seized under section 116.
+seized means seized under section 116.

 (2) If a firearm, weapon or prohibited article is seized from a child by an authorised officer, the authorised officer must deliver it into the custody of a police officer as soon as practicable after it is seized.